AiondaDotCom/mcp-salesforce/README.md

 }
 ```

+**✨ Key Features:**
+- **Automatic Detection**: Claude automatically suggests this tool when authentication is needed
+- **No Manual Setup**: Eliminates the need to run `npm run setup` manually
+- **Smart Authentication**: Only authenticates when necessary, checks existing tokens first
+- **Seamless Integration**: Works transparently in the background

-This tool is especially useful when:
+This tool is **automatically suggested** when:
-- You get authentication errors in Claude Desktop
+- You try to use Salesforce tools without authentication
-- Tokens have expired and auto-refresh failed
+- Your tokens have expired
-- You need to switch to a different Salesforce user
-- You want to ensure fresh authentication
+- Authentication errors occur
+- First-time setup is needed

 ## 💡 Usage Examples